imgag/aiDIVA/doc/prepare_annotation_resources.md

 tabix -p vcf grch38_gnomAD_genomes_r211.vcf.gz
 ```
 \
--- NOTE -- we switched to the gnomAD 3.1.2 genome dataset (unfortunately for this data you have to prepare each chromosome (1-22 and X) separately the same way as described for v2.1.1 and combine them afterwards into a huge VCF file for annotation):
+-- NOTE --
+We switched to the gnomAD 3.1.2 genome dataset (unfortunately for this data you have to prepare each chromosome (1-22 and X) separately the same way as described for v2.1.1 and combine them afterwards into a huge VCF file for annotation):

 ### \[optional\] HGMD (needs license)